BrandonXLF/numeric-genshin-damage-calc/README.md

 Environment variables are defined in `.env` and can be overridden locally in the `.env.local` file see [Adding Custom Environment Variables](https://create-react-app.dev/docs/adding-custom-environment-variables) for more info.

 * `REACT_APP_ENKA_PROXY` - The prefix to use for requests to Enka.Network API to work around CORS.
-By default this is <https://www.brandonfowler.me/enka-proxy/>.
+The proxy should send requests to `https://enka.network/api/[REQUEST_PATH]` By default this is <https://www.brandonfowler.me/enka-proxy>.